The following email marketing statistics will blow your mind.

 Statistic #9: Welcome Emails Drive 320% More Revenue than Other Promotional Mailings

-WordStream reports, on average, 320% more revenue is attributed to welcome emails (on a per email basis) than other promotional emails.
+GetResponse reports, on average, 320% more revenue is attributed to welcome emails (on a per email basis) than other promotional emails.

 Who knew welcome emails could be this effective when it comes to bringing in the moolah?
-It’s impressive, and true.
+It’s impressive and true.

 Most marketing experts preach the importance of getting more revenue from existing customers, which is why they stress repeat sales.

 One of the best ways to make the most of your welcome email is to use the infamous drip email strategy.

 Here are a few things that you’ll see welcome emails doing: